Palash-Khandekar/Machine-Learning/README.md

 # Machine-Learning
-This repository contains the basics of Machine Learning
+This repository contains the topics of basics of Machine Learning